Ayano-Keiko/Tieba-Emoji/README.md

 ## Download

-For how to use these emotions, you can just download emotion.zip<br>At the same time, I also put the the url for images in emotion.json(JSON) or emotion folder(TXT).
+Just download emotion.zip for emotion images collections<br>At the same time, I also put the the url for images in emotion.json(JSON) or emotion folder(TXT).

 ____